dan-t/vim-hsimport/README.md

        let b:hdevtools_src_dir  = s:HaskellSourceDir()
     endfunction

-If the root directory of your projects Haskell source code is equal to the position of your projects cabal file, then you can just use `HaskellSourceDir` as it is.
+If the root directory of your projects Haskell source code is named `src` and lies in the same directory than your projects cabal file, then you can just use `HaskellSourceDir` as it is, otherwise you have to change it.

-If e.g. your Haskell source code root is the directory `src`, which lies in the same directory than your projects cabal file, then you could use:

-    function!
-HaskellSourceDir()
-       return fnamemodify(FindCabalSandbox(), ':h:h') . '/src'
-    endfunction

 You also most likely want to add keybindings for the two avialable commands into your `~/.vimrc` e.g.: